Social Icons

 Directed by Josh Boone

-I don’t understand why this movie is this badly written.
-The director did not do a good job in the movie’s pacing – as there were moments in the movie where it seems like I was being dragged along in a planned delay of what was “really happening.”
+I don’t understand why this movie is so badly written.
+The director didn’t do a good job with the pacing – there were moments when it felt like I was being dragged along, waiting for what was “really happening.”

-I cannot understand how the director got so engaged in the mystery and keeping the whole incident/hunting of the facility at the forefront that he forgot that the movie was meant to entertain.
-The movie goes further in changing the role of Dr. Cecilia Reyes comic role and just makes a whole mess of what at first looked like something with potential.
+I can’t understand how the director got so caught up in the mystery and the whole incident/hunting of the facility that he forgot the movie was meant to entertain.
+The film even goes so far as to change the role of Dr. Cecilia Reyes from her comic character, turning her into a mess of what originally seemed like something with potential.

-I also did not feel the cast members except for Maisie Williams (who plays Wolfbane) and Alice Braga (as Dr. Reyes).
-The rest did not give the best they could, may be it is due to the script or the director, but I was not impressed.
-Seeing this movie after watching Anya Taylor-Joy (who plays Magik) in The Queen's Gambit if not for her fantastic acting in that film I would have written her off as someone who still has a lot to learn.
+I also didn’t feel the cast members, except for Maisie Williams (who plays Wolfsbane) and Alice Braga (as Dr. Reyes).
+The rest didn’t give their best performances—maybe it’s due to the script or the director, but I wasn’t impressed.
+After seeing Anya Taylor-Joy (who plays Magik) in The Queen's Gambit, if not for her fantastic acting in that series, I would have written her off as someone who still has a lot to learn.

-The movie starts with a very devastating event happening at a reservation during a tornado.
-The destruction turned young Dani to an orphan.
-She passes out during the whole ordeal and wakes up at a facility.
-There we meet Dr Reyes who we discover is keeping not only Dani there, but four other young mutants.
-Dani is told by Reyes that she is a mutant and she is in this facility to learn to control her powers before she is being moved up to join the X-men.
-Dani’s main challenge is that she is unaware of her powers and how they work.
+The movie starts with a devastating event at a reservation during a tornado.
+The destruction leaves young Dani an orphan.
+She passes out during the ordeal and wakes up at a facility, where we meet Dr. Reyes.
+We learn that she’s not only keeping Dani there but also four other young mutants.
+Dani is told that she’s a mutant and that the facility is meant to help her learn to control her powers before she’s moved up to join the X-Men.
+Dani’s main challenge is that she’s unaware of her powers and how they work.

-The other people in the facility are Rahne/Wolfbane, Illyana/Magik, Sam/Cannonball and Bobby/Sunspot.
+The other people in the facility are Rahne/Wolfsbane, Illyana/Magik, Sam/Cannonball, and Bobby/Sunspot.

-While there we discover their different character traits and attributes and soon the facility became a place of terror.
-The young mutants are not getting any better in controlling their powers and rage.
-We start to witness them having dreams about their pasts and those dreams become manifestations and real to touch hunting them all in the facility.
-With Dr. Reyes having little to no power to stop and control what is happening.
+While there, we discover their different character traits and attributes, and soon the facility becomes a place of terror.
+The young mutants are struggling to control their powers and their rage.
+We begin to see them having dreams about their pasts, and those dreams start to manifest, becoming real and haunting them in the facility.
+Dr. Reyes has little to no power to stop or control what’s happening.

-I guess Disney just wanted this movie out of the way in the launching of their new world of mutants.
-We should note that this movie was done by Fox before the Disney acquisition.
+I guess Disney just wanted this movie out of the way as they launched their new world of mutants.
+We should note that this movie was made by Fox before the Disney acquisition.

-The movie is boring and wasteful of the talents on screen, I do not think the writers and directors had a firm grip of what there were supposed to be launching, because this was a bad film.
+The movie is boring and wastes the talents on screen.
+I don’t think the writers and directors had a firm grip on what they were supposed to be launching, because this was a bad film.

 Phenomenon (1996)